-We all have home insurance though it is rare for a house to burn down.
+We all have home insurance, though it is rare for a house to burn down.
 Travel insurance is no different and is there for the big and little stuff that can occur.
 We know many stories of people who were financially devastated after a crisis while traveling.
 Once that flight is booked, our next step is buying travel insurance.
 We have become loyal fans of Squaremouth.com and highly recommend them.
 They have many companies to choose from and advocate for you when needed.
 It is essential, though, to do your research and closely look at reviews before purchasing a policy.
 It tends to be inexpensive for great coverage if you know what to buy and how to compare pricing.

 Many say I have travel insurance through my credit card, so I am covered.
-We do too, but it is insufficient for medical incidents.
+We do, too, but it is insufficient for medical incidents.
 Become an empowered consumer and learn why having a separate policy is essential.
-Check out our blog post, Travel Insurance: Protecting You and Yours, to get more educated on the best insurance at a reasonable cost.
+Check out our blog post, Travel Insurance: Learn How to be a Savvy Consumer, to learn more about the best insurance at a reasonable cost.